chosenobih/BE-502-Final_project/README.md

 **Chosen**

 #### Nasser : ` Data Summarizing `

-Python code
-Adding information later .....
+Adding more information later about the data summarizing .....
 - The Results of Average Rain and Temperature
 ![image](https://user-images.githubusercontent.com/14947851/146123734-dc10f0aa-e2bd-4394-b4da-6983e02d1a24.png)